pischarti/nix/go/aws/README.md

 - Configure AWS credentials using `aws configure`
 - Set environment variables (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY)
 - Use IAM roles if running on EC2

+**"Repository not found"**
+- Verify the repository name is correct
+- Check that the repository exists in your current AWS region
+- Ensure you have the necessary permissions

+**"No images found in the repository"**
+- Verify the repository name is correct
+- Check that the repository contains images
+- Ensure you have the necessary permissions

 ### Dependency Types